This post may contain affiliate links.Please read our disclosure policy.

 Make ahead

 You can make this pie dough ahead of time!
 Wrap it tightly in plastic film and store it in the fridge for up to five days.
-Dough from the refrigerator can be hard to roll out, so leave it on the counter for a few minutes before rolling it out.
+Dough from the refrigerator can be difficult to roll out, so leave it on the counter for a few minutes before rolling it out.

 Freezing